FAQ Adult Hip Dysplasia

 What happens if Adult Hip Dysplasia goes untreated?

 Hip dysplasia in adults that is not treated will worsen and eventually require total joint replacement.
-Exercises and anti-inflammatory medicines may help relieve pain temporarily, but the only true solution is to have the hip joint re-aligned so that the pressures on the joint surface are spread over a wider area.
+Exercises and anti-inflammatory canadian pharmacy medicines may help relieve pain temporarily, but the only true solution is to have the hip joint re-aligned so that the pressures on the joint surface are spread over a wider area.
 This requires surgery and the surgery must be done before the joint surface becomes too worn out to heal.
 Some doctors may advise putting up with the pain as long as possible but that is rarely the best advice when the cause of pain is dysplasia.
 Early hip preservation surgery can postpone artificial joint replacement surgery for many people younger than 50 years of age.
 It is advisable to avoid total hip replacement when possible because hip replacement in young people is less successful than replacement after the age of 50 years.

 What are the advantages of a PAO over a total hip replacement?